President: Stephen C. Weaver Esq.

 Ron’s columns are featured in numerous online sites, print publications, and newspapers, and he has appeared on national network and cable television and on radio programs around the country.

-Married for 31 years, Ron and his wife Annik are the proud parents of two daughters and a son.
+Married since 1984, Ron and his wife Annik are the proud parents of two daughters and a son.

 Ron believes racial reconciliation, beginning with the church, is the Lord’s calling on his life, and that is what led him to the No Walls Ministry.
 He says, “If we put God first, then racial reconciliation in the body of Christ is not only achievable, but inevitable.
 All of us, black and white, must first dethrone the gods we have placed before Him in order to find healing.”